CoolGuyWithTech/coolguywithtech.github.io/_posts/Anonymous.md

 ---
 layout: post
-title: Tryhackme Writeup for Anonymous
+title: Blogging Like a Hacker
 ---

 First, i use threader3000 to find what ports are open